seedstack/website/content/docs/seed/manual/web.md

 Seed has great support for Web applications whether by using its lightweight embedded Web server or in more classical environments, when using an external Web application server.
-Seed provides tight integration with the Java Servlet specification along with support for HTTP security, WebSockets, Cross-Origin Resource Sharing (CORS), or advanced static-resources serving.
-To enable Web support in your project, add the `seed-web-core` module to your classpath.
+Seed provides tight integration with the Java Servlet specification along with support for HTTP security, WebSockets, Cross-Origin Resource Sharing (CORS), or advanced static-resources serving.<!--more--> To enable Web support in your project, add the `seed-web-core` module to your classpath.

 {{< dependency g="org.seedstack.seed" a="seed-web-core" >}}